o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem.md

 The Multiplayer Gem supports entity-based asynchronous networking in O3DE using event-driven network properties and remote procedure calls to synchronize O3DE components and entities across a network.

-The Multiplayer Gem includes the following features:
+The Multiplayer Gem supports the following:

 * Server authoritative networking model
 * Player spawners